hexagon5un/AVR-Programming/README.md

 setupProject
 ------------

-If you'd like to start writing your own AVR code that uses any of the library functions, consider using the **setupProject.py** routine that I've included here.
-It will create a folder for you and copy the skeleton of a **main.c**, **main.h**, and **Makefile** into it, so that you can start coding right away.
+If you'd like a blank template to start writing your own AVR code, have a look in the **setupProject** directory that I've included here.
+Inside, you'll find **main.c** and **main.h** files that are essentially blank and ready to go.  **main.c** makes use of my simple USART library, which is also included an linked in by the **Makefile**.
+In short, you could copy this directory, rename files, and start using it in your own projects.

-For instance, if you run *python setupProject.py myProjectName*, it will create a directory called **myProjectName** for you, copy the blank main files, and setup the Makefile accordingly, with my **AVR-Programming-Library** already linked in.
+But you don't have to do that manually.
+Running *python setupProject.py myProjectName* will create a directory called **myProjectName** for you, copy the blank main files, renaming them as appropriate, and set up the Makefile accordingly.
 All that's left for you to do is the hard part -- actually coding.

-If you use this a lot, you'll want to personalize the **Makefile** and the two **main** files to suit your own preferences.
+If you use this setup a lot, you'll want to personalize the **Makefile** and the two **main** files to suit your own preferences.
+That way, whenever you start up a new project, it'll include a customized **Makefile** that has your programmer, chip type, and favorite baud rate already set.

+Finally, if you like to map out your pin definitions in macro definitions, run *python createPinDefines.py*.
+The program will ask you what you'd like to call each pin macro (e.g. "LED0") and then which pin on the AVR you'd like to associate with it (e.g. "PB1").
+When you're done entering your pin layout, it'll create a "pinDefines.h" file with (I hope) nicely-named macros.
+Move this file into the right directory, and include it in your code.
+Calling LED0_SET_HIGH will turn your LED on.

 More!